Masatsugar/graph-decomposition-reassembling/README.md

 ### Reassembling
 - Training

 The agent takes an action from building blocks obtained from a decomposition step.
-The agent is trained by PPO with RLlib.
+In default, PPO with RLlib is used for training the agent, but you can also use other algorithms such as DQN, A2C, or IMPALA by changing the `algo` parameter in `train.py`.
+For detailes, see rllib [documentation](https://docs.ray.io/en/latest/rllib/rllib-algorithms.html).

-You can choose the building blocks from gucamol or zinc.
+We already mined the building blocks from gucamol or zinc dataset.
 The default is guacamol with minsup 10,000.
+Set your own dataset to generate building blocks if you want to use other datasets.

 ```shell
 python moldr/train.py --epochs 10 --num_workers 8 --num_gpus 1